 If you have a large group a few more games that you should check out are:

 - 7 Wonders with Cities Expansion – 7 Wonders is a very popular card drafting game where you are building an engine and have multiple ways to score and win.
 The Cities Expansion lets you add up to 8 players, and because everyone takes turns at once there’s no downtime so it works really well.
+The only reason it didn’t make the list is because I play it so much more at the 4-5 player count.

 - Love Letter Premium – a light card game where you are suitors trying to get your love letter to the princess.
 The premium version of Love Letter allows for more people, and while it doesn’t play as well as with less it’s still very good.